tronprotocol/tronbox/FURTHER_INFO.md

   }
 };
 ```
-Starting from TronBox 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can set just `fullHost`:
+Starting from TronBox 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can simply set `fullHost`:
 ```javascript
 module.exports = {
   networks: {